 People usually fly into Treviso and then head straight to either Venice or Verona, completely bypassing this rather very pretty Northern Italian city.
 Don’t make the same mistake.
 Treviso with its breathtaking frescoed buildings and narrow curving streets guarantees a weekend of exciting exploration and lovely relaxation.

 Most importantly, Treviso is the birthplace of a dessert, a vegetable, and a drink.
 All three make our lives so much tastier and sparkling.
 The first one is tiramisu – that glorious dessert made with coffee- and marsala-dipped ladyfingers which are then layered with mascarpone beaten with raw eggs.
 The second one is the radicchio rosso – also called Italian chicory in English.
 Its bitter taste is a great complement to any fresh salad, plus it is very tasty grilled and added to pasta dishes, too.
-The third one is prosecco which nowadays is incredibly popular in the UK.
+The third one is prosecco – the sparkling wine which nowadays is incredibly popular all over the world.

 Some of the main sights in Treviso are:

 - Piazza dei Signori – the main square where you can admire the imposing Palazzo dei Trecento – built in the 13th and the 14th centuries, it was the seat of Treviso’s Highest Council (the main administrative body of the city) and nowadays it houses the municipal council.

 - Loggia dei Cavalieri – an elegant structure with faded frescoes in the heart of the old town.
 It was built in the 13th century to serve the local nobility as a place for meetings, conversations, and games.